Accesibility

 The request for accessible information must clearly describe the situation, reasons and petition that make it possible to establish that the request is reasonable and legitimate.

-The request can be submitted at the ENAIRE headquarters using the relevant procedure, or at the Ministry headquarters (if ENAIRE offers its procedures through Ministry), or using any of the other options provided for in Act 39/2015 of 1 October, on the Common Administrative Procedure of Public Administrations.
+The request can be submitted at the ENAIRE headquarters using the relevant procedure, or at the Ministry's headquarters (if ENAIRE offers its procedures through the Ministry), or using any of the other options provided for in Act 39/2015 of 1 October, on the Common Administrative Procedure of Public Entities.

 Communications, complaints and requests for accessible information will be received and processed by ENAIRE.